wp-plugins/related-youtube-videos/readme.txt

 1. The widget backend for customizing the video request.

 == Changelog ==

+= 1.4.3 =
+* Added Serbo-Croatian translation, thanks to by Borisa Djuraskovic.

 = 1.4.2 =
 * Added internal "Allow fullscreen mode" (HTML) parameter.